 If you have to go outside follow these guidelines:

 Choose the coolest parts of the day to take your puppy outside.

-When you need to take your puppy for bathroom time, early mornings and late afternoon and evenings are best for being able to spend more time out and about.
-Choosing these times will give your puppy the ability to stretch his legs a little more and you won’t have to worry about the sweltering heat quite as much.
-Of course, it can still be hot so being prepared is still key!
+When you need to take your puppy for bathroom time, the early morning, late afternoon, and evening are best for being able to spend more time out and about.
+Choosing these times will give your puppy the ability to stretch his legs a little more, and you won’t have to worry about the sweltering heat quite as much.
+Of course, it can still be hot, so being prepared is still key!